grahamhaug/LarionovLabComputationalScripts/README.md

 # LarionovLabComputationalScripts
 Useful scripts for data processing/job management of Gaussian 16 input/output in a Linux environment.

+0. pLog, pTime, pSI, pDiag, and pXYZ should all be added; these are the main scripts.

 1. Copy these scripts to your home directory/scripts

 2. Use "chmod 755 scriptname" to make each script executable